kmdlogic/kmd-logic-citizen-documents-client/README.md

-# KMD Logic CitizenDocuments Client
+# KMD Logic CitizenDocuments and CompanyDocument Client

-A dotnet client library for uploading and sending documents for citizens via the Logic platform.
+A dotnet client library for uploading and sending documents for citizens and companies via the Logic platform.

 ## How to use this client library

 In projects or components where you need to upload or send documents, add a NuGet package reference to [Kmd.Logic.CitizenDocuments.Client](https://www.nuget.org/packages/Kmd.Logic.CitizenDocuments.Client).

 The simplest example to get a citizens details is:

 ```csharp
 using (var httpClient = new HttpClient())
 {